Why Deoriatal – Chandrashila is the best trek to do during Christmas!

 From here, there are two trails.
 One goes straight ahead towards Kala Parvat.
 This trail goes all the way to Bisuri Tal and Nandikund.
 The other trail takes a sharp right turn and descends rapidly all the way to Akash Kamini, a rivulet coming from Chandrashila.

 Take the second trail and descend 500 feet to reach the stream crossing.
 It takes 20-30 minutes to reach the stream.
 It’s a good idea to refill your water bottles here.
 There is a small bridge that needs to be crossed.

-Day 5: Bhrujgali to Chandrashila Peak via Tungnath and back to Bhrujgali
+Day 5: Chopta to Chandrashila Peak via Tungnath and back to Chopta

 You can now see Chandrashila peak and Tungnath temple complex at the base of the peak.
 The views from here onwards are incredible.
 A connecting peak leading to Chandrashila, known as Ravanshila, is visible on your right.
 Tungnath temple is only half a kilometre away from here.
 Towards your left, overlooking the valley is a section of Birch trees (Bhojpatra).
 This is a haven for birds like Monal and Griffin vulture.
 Take the 11th and last bend to reach the famous and holy Tungnath temple.
 The temple is closed in winter and you will find snow here from late December until around April.

 Chandrashila peak is 1.5 km above the temple complex.
 The route to Chandrashila peak is through the backside of the temple complex.
 Pass by the local dormitories and take the trail that winds from the right side of the base of Chandrashila peak.
 A trail goes by from here and takes a series of scissor bends.
 During winter, expect this trail to be completely buried in snow.
 Those planning to do a winter trek here are strongly advised to carry crampons/micro-spikes and an ice-axe.